MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreatePmax.md

     > [!NOTE]
     > Your campaign will target all webpages associated with your Final URL by default.

-    - **URL rules**: Use the “contains” operator to target URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
+    - **URL rules**: Use the â€œcontainsâ€ operator to target URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
 If you use the "and" condition (for example, URL contains "food" and URL contains "delivery"), make sure that you have webpages that meet all the specified conditions on your website.
-    - A "page title" is the text that appears at the top of a webpage—in your website's code, it's the text in this area:
+    - A "page title" is the text that appears at the top of a webpageâ€”in your website's code, it's the text in this area:

       ```
       <head>
         <title>This is the page title</title>
       </head>
       ```
-    - "Page content" is the visible text on a webpage—in your website's code, it's the text between these tags:
+    - "Page content" is the visible text on a webpageâ€”in your website's code, it's the text between these tags:

       `<body></body>`
     - **Custom labels**: Use custom labels from your [page feeds](hlp_BA_PROC_PageFeedsPMAX.md) to specify which categories of pages you want to target to help generate ads.